Kekkodf/pypantera/README.md

 - **TEM**: The parameters for the TEM mechanism are the following:
     - `--beta`: The beta value for the exponential mechanism (default float: 0.001)

-Suppose you want to run the obfuscation pipeline using the `CMP` mechanism with the embeddings in the path `./embeddings/glove.6B.50d.txt`, the input data in the path `./data/input.csv`, and the output data in the path `./data/output.csv`.
+Suppose you want to run the obfuscation pipeline using the `CMP` mechanism with the embeddings in the path `./embeddings/glove.6B.50d.txt`, the input data in the path `./data/input.csv`, and the output data in the path `./data/output.csv`, for all the default values of $\varepsilon$ obtaining only one obfuscation for the original text.
 You can run the following command:

 ```bash
 python test.py --embPath /embeddings/glove.6B.50d.txt --inputPath /data/input.csv --outputPath /data/output/ --mechanism CMP
 ```

 ## License